lisongxu/CSCE156-Project-DB/README.md

 each project, you may find a team member by yourself or may be randomly paired up with another student by a lab instructor.
 One of you will be designated the *driver* and the other the *navigator*.
 If you prefer to work on this project by yourself, that is fine too.
 Each week you should try to alternate: if you were a driver last week, be a navigator next, etc.

-Note that only one student of each group needs to submit...
+If you work with another student, please first create your group on Canvas, and then only one of you needs to submit the project for grading.

 ## 1. Relation to Project 1